Hi-tech displays and slick start-up sequences emphasis the point you’re in a ultra modern electric car

-A bright digital display replaces the Clio’s old-fashioned instruments and lends the Zoe a more upmarket appearance than its fuel-burning sibling.
+The Zoe marks itself out, however, with a bright digital display replaces the analogue dials giving the car an upmarket feel.
 Its customisable display emits a bright green glow when you hit the Eco button that can prove slightly blinding at night, however.

 Material quality is a little disappointing, though.
 The dashboard and door trims feel particularly scratchy and models fitted with pale-coloured interior parts look clinical and cold.
 Glossy plastic trim on the centre console and a leather steering wheel are welcome additions.